×

 FDI in an LLP under the automatic route is subject to the following conditions:

-• The LLP should be in a sector that permits 100 percent FDI
+• The LLP should be in a sector that permits 100 percent FDI; and

-• The process is simpler and less expensive compared to other office types.
-The minimum fee for incorporating an LLP is INR 500 (US$7) and the maximum fee is INR 5,000 (US$70), depending on the capital contribution
+• The process is simpler and less expensive compared to public or private limited company.
+The minimum government fee for incorporating an LLP is INR 500 (US$7) and the maximum fee is INR 5,000 (US$70), depending on the capital contribution;

-• Partners are not liable to pay the company debts from their personal assets
+• Partners are not liable to pay the company debts from their personal assets; and

 Requirements to set up an Indian LLP

-• Once the name (which must be unique) is approved, fill up Form 2 (Incorporation Document and Statement) online
+• Once the name (which must be unique) is approved, fill up Form 2 (Incorporation Document and Statement) online; and

 After submitting the required forms and documentation, the registrar will register the LLP within 14 days of filing Form 2.
 The LLP must be registered with the RoC.
 There is no limit on the maximum number of partners, but a minimum of two partners are required for forming an LLP, and at least one of them has to be a resident of India.

-It is possible to convert an existing partnership firm and existing private and public company into an LLP.
+An existing partnership firm, as well as an existing private or public corporation, can be converted into an LLP.
 The LLP is also required to obtain a Permanent Account Number (PAN).
 An LLP is taxed at 30 percent of its total income.
 An additional surcharge of 12 percent is levied if the total income of the LLP exceeds INR 10 million (US$140,000).
 Further, health and education cess at the rate of four percent will be added to the income tax and applicable surcharge.

 Wholly owned subsidiary (WOS)

 A wholly owned subsidiary (WOS) operates as an independent legal entity whose 100 percent common stock is owned by another company, the parent company.
-In other words, the foreign company holds 100 percent of the subsidiary’s total share capital.
-The WOS can be a part of the same industry as its parent company or a part of an entirely different industry.
+Since a minimum of 2 shareholders are required for a WoS, the foreign holding company may nominate a person or another company to hold 1 share and the remainder can be held by itself.

-For foreign investors, the WOS allows them to have control over business operations, provide limited liability, and see fewer restrictions on business activities compared to a liaison office or project office.
+WOS allows foreign investors to have control over business operations, with limited liability and fewer restrictions on business activities compared to a branch office, liaison office or project office.
 However, the activities must be in accordance with the FDI policy.

-Foreign companies can set up wholly owned subsidiaries in the form of private limited companies in sectors where 100 percent FDI is permitted.
+Foreign companies can set up Joint Venture companies with Indian partners in sectors where 100 percent FDI is not permitted.

 Requirements to set up a WOS